Updated on August 29, 2018

-Sony's accounting audit is conducted by PricewaterhouseCoopers Aarata under the au agreement.
-The certified public accountants who conducted the accounting audit of Sony for the fiscal year 2016, ending March 31, 2017 are as follows:
+Sony's accounting audit is conducted by PricewaterhouseCoopers Aarata under an agreement.
+The certified public accountants who conducted the accounting audit of Sony for the fiscal year 2017, ended March 31, 2018, are as follows:

 Hitoshi Kiuchi, Takaaki Ino and Masataka Kubota